 - Toe box might be a little big if you have narrow feet

-- Small stones get caught in crash rail
+- Small stones get caught in the crash rail

 The Elites evoked my interest into venturing out my shell in look for the perfect shoe.
-Reason is, it was such a good shoe, that it made me realize that what I thought was good has now become mediocre.
+The reason is, it was such a good shoe, that it made me realize that what I thought was good has now become mediocre.